Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/isolation_forest_anomaly_detection.md

 # Monitor anomalies with a custom Isolation Forest metric

-In this page you will learn how to create a custom anomaly detection metric for the specific use case.
+On this page you will learn how to create a custom anomaly detection metric for a specific use case.

 @@toc { depth=1 }

 ## Overview

-For the use case we've picked a sample regression problem.
-We will monitor the model, which will predict how much taxi pickups will occur in the next hour based on the observations from last 5 hours.
-As a data source we will use [dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from NYC Taxi & Limousine Commission.
+For this use case we have chosen a sample regression problem.
+We will monitor the model, which will predict how many taxi pickups will occur in the next hour, based on observations from past 5 hours.
+As a data source we will use a [dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) from NYC Taxi & Limousine Commission.

 ## Before you start